hyperspy/hyperspy/doc/user_guide/model.rst

 In fact, components may be created automatically in some cases.
 For example, if the :py:class:`~._signals.signal1d.Signal1D` is recognised as EELS data, a power-law background component will automatically be placed in the model.
-To add a component first we have to create an instance of the component.
-Once the instance has been created we can add the component to the model using the :py:meth:`~.model.BaseModel.append` method, e.g. for a type of data that can be modelled using Gaussians we might proceed as follows:
+To add a component, first we have to create an instance of the component.
+Once the instance has been created we can add the component to the model using the :py:meth:`~.model.BaseModel.append` and :py:meth:`~.model.BaseModel.extend` methods for one or more components respectively.
+As an example for a type of data that can be modelled using Gaussians we might proceed as follows:

 .. code-block:: python